How to Make Your Website More AccessibleSeptember 5, 2019 By Ashley Orndorff, aka Marketing Geek

 10. Use a Clear Heading Structure

-Headings help define your content and provide hierarchy on the page.
+Headings help define your content and provide a hierarchy on the page.
+This is why they are one of the most impactful webpage elements.
 Using clear headings is important and so is using a complete heading structure.
 This means that there are no empty headings on your page.

 If it doesn’t make sense to use a bunch of headers, then don’t use a lot.
 Just make sure you’re not leaving empty header tags behind.
 These will mess with screen readers and other assistive technologies, which will potentially distort your user experience.